 Born in San Francisco in 1971, Jen Hofer is a poet and translator.

-She currently lives and works in the Cypress Park neighborhood of Los Angeles, where she moved from Mexico City in 2002, and teaches in the MFA Writing Program at California Institute of the Arts, in the BFA Writing Program at Goddard College, and in the Graduate Writing Program at Otis College.
+Hofer lives and works in the Cypress Park neighborhood of Los Angeles, where she moved from Mexico City in 2002, and teaches in the MFA writing program at the California Institute of the Arts, in the BFA writing program at Goddard College, and in the graduate writing program at Otis College.